dotnet/sdk/README.md

   -v, --verbosity    Set the verbosity level.
 Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and
                      diag[nostic]
   --check            Terminate with non-zero exit code if any files formatted.
+  --dry-run          Format files, but do not save changes to disk.
   --version          Display version information
 ```